 Function Calling

 Function calling (also known as tool calling) allows AI models to interact with external tools and APIs, enabling them to perform actions beyond text generation.
-This powerful feature lets you build AI applications that can fetch real-time data, perform calculations, and integrate with your existing systems.
+This feature lets you build AI applications that can fetch real-time data, perform calculations, and integrate with your existing systems.

 Basic Example